Exemplifi/api-search/README.md

 ## Usage

 1. Open `index.html` in a web browser
-2. Type your search query (minimum 3 characters)
+2. Type your search query (minimum 1 character)
 3. Use arrow keys to navigate results
 4. Click or press Enter to open selected result
 5. Press Escape to close the dropdown